havocp/xsbt-wiki/Full-Configuration.md

 ### Select Defaults

-Web support is not yet reintegrated, but enabling web project defaults might look like:
+Web support is now split out into a plugin.
+With the plugin declared, its settings can be selected like:

 ```scala
 	import sbt_